jundalisay/sp/content/en/research/sarkar/history/chapter-3d.md

 ---
-heading: Chapter 3
+heading: Chapter 3c
-title: "Deer and Antelope"
+title: "Philological research"
 c: "forestgreen"
-description: "Deer are found everywhere in the world, even in frozen zone, where they are known as reindeer."
+description: "In Kashmir court, official work should be done in Kashmiri while in Jammu it should be done in Dogri."
 icon: "PR Sarkar"
-weight: 26
+weight: 34
 writer:
   name: PR Sarkar
   url: https://en.wikipedia.org/wiki/Prabhat_Ranjan_Sarkar